 Science & Justice is the official publication of The Chartered Society of Forensic Sciences which was founded, in 1959, with the objects of advancing the study, application and standing of forensic science, and facilitating co-operation among persons interested in forensic science throughout the world.
 Science & Justice is published six times a year, and will be of interest primarily to practising forensic scientists and their colleagues in related fields.
 It is chiefly concerned with the publication of formal scientific papers, in keeping with its international learned status, but will not accept any article describing experimentation on animals which does not meet strict ethical standards.

 1. Professional Articles: on matters of a professional nature including casework reports, non-technical reviews and essays, legal comment, the investigative sciences, and any items concerned with the professional standing of expert witnesses.2.
 Scientific and Technical Articles: technical reviews or articles in which there is a clear novel experimental or interpretative content.
 These may cover the areas of statistics, experimental pathology, histology, biology, botany, molecular biology and biochemistry, general chemistry and toxicology, questioned documents, firearms examination, metallurgy and road accident investigation or any subject matter deemed acceptable under this heading by the Honorary Editor.

-3. Proceedings: intended for the rapid publication of comprehensive summaries or the edited texts of papers read at scientific meetings of the Forensic Science Society.
-The Editor reserves the right, at his own discretion, to submit for peer review any proceedings papers which he feels would benefit.
-The title of the manuscript should be that of the presentation.4.
+3. Proceedings: intended for the rapid publication of comprehensive summaries or the edited texts of papers read at scientific meetings of the Chartered Society of Forensic Sciences.4.
 Society News: intended for the activities of the Chartered Society of Forensic Sciences of a more formal nature than that reported in the Society’s newsletter.

 5. Editorial: intended as a platform for the Editor and for others with a keen interest in forensic science who wish to comment on current affairs.6.
 Other features that appear frequently, although not necessarily in every issue, are Book Reviews and Abstracts.